Two articulate autistic women explain in detail what their unique challenges with eye contact are. It isn’t about bashfulness or dislike of people.

-“When I’m the listener it gets really hard to pay attention to what they are saying because it distracts me,” Spencer says, referring to holding eye contact.
+“When I’m the listener it gets really hard to pay attention to what they are saying because it distracts me,” Ashley says, referring to holding eye contact.

 This isn’t about thinking that the other person isn’t worth sustaining eye contact with.

 It’s about the ability to focus on the conversation while mental energy is being diverted to the conscious effort of eye contact.

 “When having to make eye contact with people, it feels very forced and mechanical, like, ‘People like it when you make eye contact, so I will look them in the eye.’
 I did the same thing with smiling too when working those jobs pre-covid.”

 “It’s hard to pay attention to what someone is saying if they’re looking at me directly the entire time.

 “I start repeating in my head, ‘Make eye contact.
 Make eye contact,’ and completely miss what they are saying.
 It’s best to listen to people while I’m doing things, like eating for example.

 “I can eat, look at my food, look back at them, and switch my gaze around and become much more able to give them my full attention when I can listen while looking away.

 “If people are talking to me and start looking me directly in the eye while they are talking, I get uncomfortable and glance away.

 “I’m not entirely sure how to describe the uncomfortable feeling.